2-App-Studio/journey-releases/README.md

 # Journey v2 Diary app releases

-Journey is a [diary app](https://2appstudio.com/journey) for Android, Mac, Windows and Chrome.
+Journey is a [diary app](https://2appstudio.com/journey) for Android, iOS, Mac, Windows and Chrome.

 ## Diary for Mac